openstack/openstack-manuals/doc/contributor-guide/source/quickstart/first-timers.rst

    Substitute ``<projectname>`` in the examples included in this section with ``openstack-manuals`` as the documentation is mostly stored in the *openstack-manuals* repository.
-However, if you need specific guide sources, refer to *openstack/api-site*, *openstack/operations-guide*, *openstack/security-guide*, *openstack/training-guides*, or *openstack/ha-guide* repository.
+However, if you need specific guide sources, refer to *openstack/api-site*, *openstack/security-guide*, *openstack/training-guides* repository.

 See :ref:`troubleshoot_setup` if you have difficulty with a repository setup.